DevOps with SAP BTP: Monitor & Operate

-For reducing overall operations efforts, we are also working on an SAP Cloud Platform Automation Pilot service.
-This service shall allow to automate regular DevOps tasks in the lifecycle of your apps running on SAP Cloud Platform and to link them to key DevOps processes.
-For this, the service plans to provide a catalog of pre-defined commands that could be triggered out of the context of other DevOps services.
-One example would be that you configure an alert in SAP Cloud Platform Alert Notification and directly have in mind what would be the first task of the ops team to react on this kind of alert.
-With the Automation Pilot service, you shall be enabled to directly configure a command that gets automatically executed when this alert gets triggered – think of automated execution of root cause analysis or an automated restart of your app or your database.
+For reducing overall technical operations efforts of your DevOps teams, we are offering the SAP Automation Pilot service.
+This service allows to automate regular DevOps tasks in the lifecycle of your apps running on SAP BTP and to link them to key DevOps processes.
+For this, the service provides a catalog of pre-defined commands that can be triggered out of the context of other DevOps services.
+One example would be an alert that you configure in the alert notification service, having directly in mind what would be the first task of the ops team to react on this kind of alert.
+With the Automation Pilot service, you are enabled to directly configure a command that gets automatically executed when this alert gets triggered – think of automated execution of root cause analysis or an automated restart of your app or your database.

-As part of the service, we plan to provide commands along many relevant categories, such as for alert remediation, root cause analysis, database automation (such as restart, high-availability handling or automated update), or lifecycle management (such as before or after a certain transport handled by the Transport Management service).
+As part of the service, we provide commands along many relevant categories, such as for alert remediation, root cause analysis, database automation (such as restart, high-availability handling or automated update), or lifecycle management (such as before or after a certain transport handled by the Cloud Transport Management service).
 With this high integration with other DevOps services and tasks, we see a major benefit for your DevOps teams, as they would be enabled to reduce efforts out of their relevant operations context.